Fueling a Sustainable Future in Low-Power AI through Nanoelectronics Innovation

 Improving the Performance of Adaptive Oxide Memristors

-(ii) Off-current reduction using ultrathin multilayered low thermally conductive materials - I posited that electrodes with low thermal conductivity could localize heat in the filament, thereby enlarging the rupture oxide area and decreasing current density.
+(ii) Off-current reduction using ultrathin multi-layered low thermally conductive materials - I posited that electrodes with low thermal conductivity could localize heat in the filament, thereby enlarging the rupture oxide area and decreasing current density.
 While most such materials are unsuitable as electrodes, the MAX phase uniquely combines low thermal conductivity with high electrical conductivity.
-Because of ultrathin multi layered structure MAX phase can confine heat and can act as a better oxygen reservoir for memristor.
-I fabricated memristors with MAX phase electrodes , verifying the fabrication via methods such as Raman Spectroscopy, Transmission electron microscopy, in-situ XRD.
+Because of the ultrathin multi-layered structure, the MAX phase can confine heat and act as a better oxygen reservoir for the memristor.
+I fabricated memristors with MAX phase electrodes, verifying the fabrication via methods such as Raman Spectroscopy, Transmission electron microscopy, and in-situ XRD.
 These devices displayed ultra-low reset current density, high on-off ratio, and superior endurance, emphasizing the promise of MAX phase materials in energy-efficient, high-density memory systems.
+[Advanced Functional Materials]

 Publications